gxlog/gxlog/README.md

 ### Auxiliary ###

 The methods with the prefix `With` of Logger will attach auxiliary information to log records or limit log output.
 They can be chained together in any number.
-Calls to `WithContext` will concatenate the context key-value pairs while calls to the others will overwrite coresponding settings.
+Calls to `WithContext` will concatenate the context key-value pairs while calls to the others will overwrite corresponding settings.

-In fact, each call to any of them will return a new instance of Logger.
-(Logger is just a shell of the internal logger and holds a pointer to it.
-Every instance of Logger returned by `With...` methods holds the same internal logger which is created by `gxlog.New`.)
-Each instance of Logger has its fields copied from the caller and then update its own fields.
-Such, the instances of Logger have the **lexical scope** and are concurrent safe.
+In fact, each call to any of them will return a new instance of Logger which is a shallow copy of the caller.
+The prefix, contexts, mark, count limiter and time limiter of Logger are copied before they are modified.
+Such, instances of Logger have the **lexical scope**.

 ``` go
 package main